 His initial search led to him winning a Southern England bodybuilding title at just 19 years old.
 Shortly after he won the title he realised that this wasn’t what he was looking for.
 Muscles didn’t make the man.
 Muscles gave him a false sense of courage and confidence and this realisation helped him turn his back on a sport that had paradoxically served merely to heighten his sense of insecurity.

-This punishing transition, from a constant need to express physicality for his own wellbeing, to then not even be able to stay awake for more than 15-30 minutes without resting, together with his new found interest in Eastern philosophy became the catalysts to him becoming one of the greatest personal development coaches in this unique and yet to be discovered field.
+This punishing transition, from a constant need to express physicality for his own wellbeing, to then not even be able to stay awake for more than 15-30 minutes without resting, together with his new found interest in Eastern philosophy became the catalysts to him becoming one of the greatest personal development coaches in this unique and yet to be discovered field of thought, movement and food.

 Simon healed himself of M.E. through his discovery, and dedication, to the Chinese self healing art of Chi Kung; as well as his continuous research and acquired expertise of healing via nutrition.
 Doctors were so astounded with his ability to heal himself from M.E. they asked him to deliver talks on his subject, which he did – at the time quite reluctantly.